The machine learning forecaster

 This is a graph comparing these results:

-The naive persistance load forecast model performs very well on the 2 day test period with a \(R^2=0.87\), however is well out-performed by the KNN regressor when back-testing on the complete training set (10 months of 30 minute time step data) with a score \(R^2=0.23\).
+The naive persistence load forecast model performs very well on the 2-day test period with a \(R^2=0.87\), however is well out-performed by the KNN regressor when back-testing on the complete training set (10 months of 30-minute time step data) with a score \(R^2=0.23\).

 Warning

 The tuning routine can be computing intense.
-If you have problems with computation times, try to reduce the days_to_retrieve parameter.
-In the example shown, for a 240 days train period, the optimization routine took almost 20 min to finish on an amd64 Linux architecture machine with a i5 processor and 8 Gb of RAM.
-This is a task that should be performed once in a while, for example every week.
+If you have problems with computation times, try to reduce the historic_days_to_retrieve parameter.
+In the example shown, for a 240-day train period, the optimization routine took almost 20 min to finish on an amd64 Linux architecture machine with an i5 processor and 8 GB of RAM.
+This is a task that should be performed once in a while, for example, every week.

 This machine learning forecast class is based on the skforecast module.
-We use the recursive autoregresive forecaster with added features.
+We use the recursive autoregressive forecaster with added features.

-I will borrow this image from the skforecast documentation that help us understand the working principles of this type of model.
+I will borrow this image from the skforecast documentation that helps us understand the working principles of this type of model.

 Going further?

-This class can be gebneralized to actually forecasting any given sensor variable present in Home Assistant.
-It has been tested and the main initial motivation for this development was for a better load power consumption forecasting.
-But in reality is has been coded in a flexible way so that you can control what variable is used, how many lags, the amount of data used to train the model, etc.
+This class can be generalized to forecast any given sensor variable present in Home Assistant.
+It has been tested and the main initial motivation for this development was for better load power consumption forecasting.
+But in reality, it has been coded flexibly so that you can control what variable is used, how many lags, the amount of data used to train the model, etc.

-So you can really go further and try to forecast other types of variables and possible use the results for some interesting automations in Home Assistant.
-If doing this, was is important is to evaluate the pertinence of the obtained forecasts.
+So you can go further and try to forecast other types of variables and possibly use the results for some interesting automations in Home Assistant.
+If doing this, what is important is to evaluate the pertinence of the obtained forecasts.
 The hope is that the tools proposed here can be used for that purpose.